SpikeInterface/spikeinterface/doc/module_sorters.rst

 Sorters module
 ==============

-The :code:`sorters` module is where spike sorting happens!
+The :py:mod:`spikeinterface.sorters` module is where spike sorting happens!

-SI provides wrapper classes to many commonly used spike sorters (see :ref:`compatible-tech`).
+SpikeInterface provides wrapper classes to many commonly used spike sorters (see :ref:`compatible-tech`).
-All sorter classes inherit from the :code:`BaseSorter` class, which provides the common tools to run spike sorters.
+All sorter classes inherit from the :py:class:`~spikeinterface.sorters.BaseSorter` class, which provides the common tools to run spike sorters.

 Sorter wrappers concept